sbshamail/ctspk-frontend/SETTINGS_USAGE.md

 3. **Fallbacks:**
    - All functions include fallback values
    - If logo is not available, site title is displayed as text
-   - Default site title is "CTSPK" if not found in settings
+   - Default site title is "GHERTAK" if not found in settings

 4. **Performance:**
    - Settings are fetched once on app load